T-Pau/Tachyon-RL/README.md

 To back up or restore with an Ultimate cartridge, follow these steps:

 - On the Ultimate, press the Menu button, then `F2`, go to `C64 and Cartridge Settings`.
 Disable `Alternate Kernal` (otherwise Ultimate and RAMLink are incompatible and will freeze).
-Enable `Command Interface`. and `REU`.
+Enable `Command Interface` and `REU`.
 A `REU Size` of 16MB is recommended.
 - If you have a SuperCPU, set the `Speed` switch to `Turbo`.
 - Set the lower switch on your RAMLink to `normal` and the upper switch to `enabled`.
 Connect your Ultimate cartridge to the Pass-Thru port.
 - Connect the RAMLink to your computer and turn it on.